 Men certainly have an easier time when it comes to shopping for outerwear for active outdoor use and often women are left with models that are boxy or masculine.
 TNF jackets are just as well designed as visually attractive, making the company appreciated by female outdoor enthusiasts everywhere.

 The North Face has quite a large selection of jackets that can be found on their website and through other online retailers.
-Despite the dizzying array of models to choose from, there are 3 that really stand out in terms of design, durability and high ratings.
+Despite the dizzying array of models to choose from, there are 3 that really stand out in terms of design, durability, and high ratings.

 The Denali is easily one of the most popular North Face jackets.
 It is a comfortable and warm basic fleece jacket with a stylish fit.
-Ideal for layering or wearing solo, many women agree that the Denali is their staple fall and winter jacket for casual and/or sport use.
+Ideal for layering or wearing solo, many women agree that the Denali is their staple fall and winter jacket for casual and/or sports use.

 Features of the Denali include: